 Southern pronunciations of words include git (get) and lemme (let me).

 For a good example of American accent differences, consider this:

-In the Northern region of the U.S., teachers might say, “You get what you get, so don’t be upset.”
-In the South, children may hear “You get what you get, so don’t throw a fit.” (“Fit” being another word for tantrum).
+In the Northern part of the US, teachers might say, “You get what you get and you don’t be upset.”
+In the South, children may hear “You get what you get and you don’t throw a fit.” (“Fit” being another word for tantrum or anger).
+Both rhyme!

 Where to hear a Southern accent:

 - TV shows set in the south like “True Blood”

 - American country-western music artists such as Carrie Underwood, LeAnn Rimes and Tim McGraw

 The Midwestern accent, sometimes known as the neutral, or General American accent, is the accent often heard in American entertainment.
 It’s spoken across many of the central states of the country.

 The Midwestern accent makes use of the rhotic speech I mentioned earlier.
 It also uses something called the caught-cot merger, which is just a fancy way of saying that words such as caught, with the au sound, and cot, with the short o sound, are pronounced the same.